grandstaish/paperparcel/README.md

 Annotated data classes can contain any type that would normally be able to be parcelled.
 This includes all the basic Kotlin/Java types, Lists, Maps, Sets, Arrays, SparseArrays, [Kotlin object declarations](https://kotlinlang.org/docs/reference/object-declarations.html#object-declarations), and many more (the full list can be found [here](https://github.com/grandstaish/paperparcel/wiki/Supported-Types)).

-PaperParcel is 100% generated code, no reflection or byte-code manipulation is involved.
-You can see all the generated classes yourself by viewing the auto-generated `PaperParcelMapping` class after a build.

 ## Usage

 All documentation can be found in the [wiki](https://github.com/grandstaish/paperparcel/wiki):